Mythic - Developing Custom Agent - Part 1 Architecture & Your First HTTP Callback

 This is the most important file in the container.
 It tells Mythic everything about your agent: what OS it targets, which C2 profiles it supports, build parameters, and how to actually create a payload file.

-# pyrite/agent_functions/builder.py
+# pyrite/mythic/agent_functions/builder.py

 import pathlib